-With the release of their full-length album ‘A Life to Come Renewed’, New Jersey trio The Finite Beings hit the music scene in a fresh new way.
-Taking some of the most impactful parts of the classic genre of music and mixing that familiar sound with their own unique alt-rock style, The Finite Beings have created something truly special to offer today’s music scene.
+With the release of their full-length album ‘A Life to Come Renewed’, New Jersey faith-driven alt/rock trio The Finite Beings hit the music scene in a new way.
+Taking some of the most impactful parts of the classic genre of music and mixing that familiar sound with their unique conscious style, The Finite Beings have created something truly special to offer today’s music scene.

-With Lush addicting guitar work and thunderous bass provided by Donny DePaola and Hunter Kino, the band's edgy, pop-infused approach to songwriting, combined with an honest poetic lyrical approach captures the aesthetic of well-known alternative rock anthems.
+With Lush addicting guitar work and thunderous bass provided by Donny DePaola and Hunter Kino, the band's edgy, authentic, and at times, deeply vulnerable approach to songwriting, captures the aesthetic of well-known alternative rock anthems.

 FOR FANS OF